wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 List relations

-Lists all relations this WorkPackage is involved in.
+Lists all relations this work package is involved in.

 ### Example
 ```dart